Ferries to Rosslare

 On board facilities and information

 Pets are permitted on both routes.
 There are limited kennels available on crossings from Pembroke only.
-Pets not in kennels most remain in the owners vehicle.
+Pets not in kennels must remain in the owner's vehicle.

 Campsites near Rosslare

 We are currently unable to book campsites on your behalf; please contact the campsite direct if you wish to make a booking.